-Generally, for U.S. federal income tax purposes, interest paid or payable on the Notes will be taxable as ordinary income imputed to noteholders regardless of whether interest is paid or compounded, unless the Notes are purchased through an Individual Retirement Account ("IRA") or other tax deferred account.
-Additionally, there is always a risk that changes may be made in the tax laws, which changes could have an adverse effect on the ownership of Notes.
-See "Tax Considerations" beginning on page 35 for a more detailed discussion.
-Potential noteholders should consult their own tax advisors regarding their specific circumstances including for state, local, international and other considerations.
+Generally, for U.S. federal income tax purposes, interest paid or payable on the Certificates will be taxable as ordinary income imputed to investors regardless of whether interest is paid or compounded.
+Additionally, there is always a risk that changes may be made in the tax laws, which changes could have an adverse effect on the ownership of Certificates.
+See "Tax Considerations" beginning on page 33 for a more detailed discussion.
+Potential investors should consult their own tax advisors regarding their specific circumstances including for state, local, international and other considerations.